flowx-ai/docs-flowx/docs/flowx-designer/designer-setup-guide/designer-setup-guide.md

 # Designer setup guide

-The **FLOWX Designer** app is made up of a backend microservice and a frontend app.
-The backend microservice handles saving and editing process definitions.
+The **FLOWX Designer** app is made up of a backend microservice (admin) and a frontend app.
+The admin part is managing process related entities.
 It provides the REST API used by the [**FLOWX Designer**](../../terms/flowx-ai-designer).
 The processes defined here will be handled by the [FLOWX Engine](../../platform-deep-dive/core-components/flowx-engine.md).

 Follow to next steps in order to set them up in your environment.